nodee-apps/cms/README.md

 Editing content has to be easy for all content managers.
 Therefore, onsite (or inline) editing is like a must.
 We don’t want to go to content pages lists or menu settings forms located somewhere in the admin area, dedicated from the page design.
 We want to see changes immediately.

 ## Widgets everywhere
 Every template is a widget.
 Some are used like layouts, some like pages, but can be reused like widgets.
-If inside template HTML is defined widgets container like <div e-container=”container_name”>, widgets can be added by content managers.
-Or using <widget template=”widget_template”> as fixed page partials.
+If inside template HTML is defined widgets container like `<div e-container=”container_name”>`, widgets can be added by content managers.
+Or using `<widget template=”widget_template”>` as fixed page partials.
 Every widget can have attributes.
 Attributes represent widget settings and can be edited by content managers.

 ## Templates – “2-way data binding”
 Same way as data are rendered, they are parsed and stored.
 Entire flow has 3 steps: render HTML --> manipulate HTML by content manager (send it back) --> parse, extract data and store in database.
 1. Rendering - Let’s take a look at rendering closer (controller --> mapping --> html):
 -    Widget (or template) controller – can manipulate model (model is by default CmsDocument), or directly send response
 -    Data mapping – easy mapping via CSS selectors defines how data have to be rendered or injected to HTML template
--    HTML template – plain html, only very few special html tag are used (e.g. <layout …>, <widget … >)
+-    HTML template – plain html, only very few special html tag are used (e.g. layout, widget, ...)

 2. Editing content: ok, now we have rendered HTML page.
 So we can go to the content administration area and apply all widget editors on this HTML.
 As a result, we can change texts, images, lists, etc… Editors are defined by CSS selectors, and, of course, can be extended.